rdsea/iCOMOTSensors/MLUnits/BTSPrediction/README.md

 * Single Var RL

 ## Data
-The description of data is in [bts data](../../data/bts/README.md) and a [small data file](data/1160629000_121_308_test.csv) is within this directory.
+The description of raw data is in [bts data](../../data/bts/README.md) and a [small pre-processing data file](data/) is within this directory.
+The pre-processing data was transformed from the raw data for the ML.

-Many months of data are not shared here, available based on the discussion.
+Many months of raw data are not shared here, available based on the discussion with the author.

+## Models

+The ML unit relies on ML models trained with the data mentioned above.
+>TODO: a short info to indicate where is the code for training

+Further trained information can be found in [this paper](https://research.aalto.fi/files/56621517/main.pdf).

 ## Simple test service unit
 The test service unit includes:
-- A message queue handler manage prediction requests using RabbitMQ
+- A message broker, using RabbitMQ,  are used for sending and receiving requests and results
+- A [client](client/) sends data for prediction and gets results
-- A ML Loader loads trained models from exported format (in TensorFlowLite)
+- A [ML Unit as a service](server/) loads [trained models](models/) from exported format (in TensorFlowLite), obtains requests from the the broker, performs the prediction and returns the predicted value
-- A Server manage the work flow

 ### Requirements
 - Python3
 - Pika